-In your medicine cabinet you may have a mix of prescription drugs and over-the-counter drugs to treat various conditions.
+In your medicine cabinet you probably have a mix of prescription drugs and over-the-counter drugs to treat various conditions.
 Some of these medications are truly necessary, as people tend to have more health problems with age.
-But the more medicines you take, the greater your risk of suffering adverse reactions from the drugs.
+But the more medicines you take, the greater your risk of suffering adverse reactions from the drugs or their interactions.

 The American Geriatric Society has identified drugs that may be inappropriate for persons aged 65 years and older.
 For these drugs, the risk of harm when used in older adults potentially outweighs their benefits.

 According to the AGS, these are the top ten medications or types of medication that older adults should avoid or use with caution.
 There may be other medications that can be harmful to you.
 Talk to your doctor.

 Note: For your own health and safety, do not stop taking any medication unless you have consulted with your doctor and have their approval.

 When you are on a lot of medicine, how can you tell if you are taking more than you need?
 First of all, you need the help of your primary care doctor to determine this.
 You and your doctor should be on a heightened state of alert for unnecessary medications, especially after seeing specialists.
 Follow these steps to reduce your risks for problems with your medicines:

 The best way to fine-tune your medicines is to work with your doctor.
 After all, most doctors are experts in the drug treatment of disease.
 But your doctor can only help if you tell him or her about all the medicines you are taking, including prescription medications from other doctors, and over-the-counter drugs and supplements.

 Thoroughly review your medicines with your doctor at least once a year or when changes are being made.
 Write down a complete list, or better yet, bring all your medications into the office in a brown bag.
 And don’t forget to include those in your medicine chest or kitchen cupboard that you only take once in awhile.